NREL/H2Integrate/examples/24_solar_battery_grid/README.md

 ## Overview

-This example demonstrates a solar + battery + grid system that showcases the new unified grid component.
+This example demonstrates a solar + battery + grid system that showcases the unified grid component.
 The system can both buy electricity from the grid and sell excess electricity back to the grid using separate grid connection instances.

 ## System Description